Why Your Skincare Stops Working Each Season (And Exactly How to Fix It)

 Swap heavy creams for gel creams or light lotions.

-Use niacinamide at low percentages for tone and calm.
+Use niacinamide at low percentages for tone and redness control.

 Keep exfoliation mild and infrequent.